charleso/property-testing-preso/yownight2017-find-more-bugs.md

 ???

-- Same test found different edge cases (bugs?)
-- Learned about substring
 - We might lower the number of tests for databases
 - Test doesn't change
+- Could increase for a different build

 ---